fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/P3 Decorator Re-spec.md

 **From Original Spec: writes to two streams at a time; the one it wraps, plus one it receives as a constructor argument**

-This one is mildly confusing but fear not.
+This one is mildly confusing, but fear not.
 You'll just be passing your parameter t along to the object_to_decorate.write/writeline as normal.

 For the extra stream, you'll want a member that is a reference to an ostream, call it tee_stream.
 You'll assign your paremter t to this tee_stream object as well.

 This tee_stream reference will be used to write to a file.

-In short, your TeeOutput will have members object_to_decorate which is type Output which through method chaining will reach the ostream object "sink", and then it will have this other ostream object tee_stream which exists only in TeeOutput.
+In short, your TeeOutput will have members object_to_decorate, which is type Output, which through method chaining will reach the ostream object "sink", and then it will have this other ostream object tee_stream which exists only in TeeOutput.

 In main, you can pass an ostream to a file output as your constructor parameter for teestream.